aforward9600/pokemonpalette/README.md

   - Talk to the little girl to delete moves.
   - Talk to her tutor to relearn moves.
   - I have expanded Mateo's code so that it also detects default level-0 moves from the baseStats header files.
-- The limiter on vitamins is raised to a max of 62720 stat exp after the elite 4 have been beaten
 - Trainer pkmn give double stat exp
 - Pkmn with levels > 100 give 255 stat exp for each stat
 - Pkmn with levels > 100 have 255 base exp yield